Sarisa (moth): Distribution

 This species is endemic to New Zealand and its surrounding islands.

 Behaviour

 The larvae are active in summer and autumn.
 They hide during the day in leaf litter and are active at night feeding on host plants.
 If disturbed a larva will fall to the ground and will then attempt to bury itself in the leaf litter.
 This type of evasive behaviour is also seen in adults of the species.
 The moth will drop to the ground when disturbed or attacked, with wings held motionless.
-The shape and colouring of the wings contribute to a most effective dead leaf crypsis.
 The species overwinters in the pupal stage.
 The adult moth can be found on the wing all year round.
 There are probably two generations per year in the North and South Islands, with adults recorded from September to March.
 At the southern limit of its range there is probably one generation per year, flying during January and February.

 Host species

 The larvae have been recorded feeding on Microsorum pustulatum and Dicksonia fibrosa.
 They have also been observed feeding on the leaves and sori of Pyrrosia eleagnifolia.